edgedb/edgedb/docs/datamodel/computeds.rst

     property all_caps_name := str_upper(__subject__.name);
   }

-Computed fields are are associated with an EdgeQL expression.
+Computed fields are associated with an EdgeQL expression.
 This expression can be an *arbitrary* EdgeQL query.
 This expression is evaluated whenever the field is referenced in a query.